m-ender/hexagony/README.md

 ### I/O

 - `,` reads a single byte from STDIN and sets the current memory edge to its value.
 Returns `-1` once EOF is reached.
 - `?` reads and discards from STDIN until a digit, a `-` or a `+` is found.
-Then reads as many characters as possible to form a valid (signed) decimal integer and sets the current memory edge to its value.
-Returns `0` once EOF is reached.
+Then reads as many bytes as possible to form a valid (signed) decimal integer and sets the current memory edge to its value.
+The next byte after the number is not consumed by this command and can be read with `,`.
+Returns `0` if EOF is reached without finding a valid number.
 - `;` writes the current memory edge's value (modulo 256) to STDOUT as a byte.
 - `!` writes the decimal representation of the current memory edge to STDOUT.